 Ruth Rogers’ Favorite Tomato Sauce

-Adapted by Ruth Rogers from Marcella’s Italian Kitchen by Marcella Hazan
+Adapted from Marcella’s Italian Kitchen by Marcella Hazan (Knopf, 1986), via Ruth Rogers in The Guardian (January 29, 2006)

 Serves 2 to 4 (for ½ to 1 pound of pasta)

-The special taste of the sauce depends largely on the way the garlic is handled.
-It must be sliced very thinly, sautéed only until it becomes just faintly colored, and then allowed to simmer slowly in the tomato so that it can release all its sweetness.
-Raw basil at the end contributes a fragrant fillip.
-Make sure the basil does not undergo any cooking. — Marcella Hazan
+Marcella Hazan writes in Marcella’s Italian Kitchen that “the special taste of this simple tomato sauce depends largely on how the garlic is handled.
+It should be sliced very thinly, sautéed only until it turns a pale gold, and then allowed to simmer slowly in the tomatoes so it can release all its sweetness.
+Raw basil at the end contributes a fragrant fillip—be sure the basil isn’t cooked.”
+The sauce can be made several hours in advance.
+Reheat gently, then add the basil just before serving.
+Marcella suggests spaghetti, spaghettini, fusilli, penne, rigatoni, or ziti.

 2 medium garlic cloves, peeled and sliced very thinly

-400g (14 ounces) tinned Italian peeled plum tomatoes, cut into large pieces, with their juice (It’s always best if you use tomatoes from Italy.)
+400 g (14 ounces) tinned Italian peeled plum tomatoes, cut into large pieces, with their juice (if possible, use tomatoes from Italy)

 10 fresh basil leaves, torn by hand into small pieces